hari-bot/-authentication-system/README.md

 ## Usage

+- **Login**:

+  - Username: `user`
+  - Password: `password`
-- **Login**: Enter your username and password on the login page and click "Login" to authenticate.
+  - Enter your username and password on the login page and click "Login" to authenticate.

 - **Logout**: Click the "Logout" button to clear the authentication token and reset the session.

 ## Deployment

-You can access the deployed application at [Your Deployment Link](http://your-deployment-link.com).
+You can access the deployed application at [Your Deployment Link](https://tmd-assingment.netlify.app/).

 ## Contributing